choeffer/360pibot/docs/install.rst

 freely move around and so on.
 The latter option will be shortly explained here.

-So after enabling the hotspot feature on the Raspberry Pi and beeing connected with your laptop/computer to it, the follwing steps are needed to remote controll the Raspberry Pis GPIOs.
+So after enabling the hotspot feature on the Raspberry Pi and beeing connected with your laptop/computer to it, the follwing steps are needed to remote control the Raspberry Pis GPIOs.
 For a more detailed description see remote_pin_ .

 First, in the Raspberry Pi configuration *Remote GPIO* has to be enabled.
 This can